-At a loss for words when discussing beers you’ve had to your friends?
-We’ll make it quick and easy, so you can get back to the things you love: beer and your friends.
+Are you at a loss for words when discussing beers?
+We’re going to make it quick and easy, so you can get back to the things you love: beer.

 This is a description of how “heavy” or “thick” the beer feels in your mouth.
 Beers fall into 3 categories: Light, Medium or Full-bodied.
 Usually beers under 5% ABV are light, 5-7% are medium-bodied and 8% and up are usually full-bodied.
 For more details read more about Final Gravity.